vatpac-technology/sops/docs/worldflight/Aerodromes/portmoresby.md

 All aerodrome controllers must be familiar with the VATPAC [recommended workflow](../../client/towerstrips.md#recommended-workflow) for OzStrips.

 Ensure the Queue function is used to actively to keep track of the order of requests.

+### A388 Parking
+AYPY does not have any gates suitable for A388 parking.
+A388s must be instructed to park off-apron on the grass, to ensure they do not block any parking spots or taxiways.

 ## Tower Control (ADC)
 ### Runway 14R/32L Release